All Cape Accommodation - Self-catering/ Vacation Rentals, Guest Houses, B&B's, and Hotels in all picturesque areas of South Africa

 CENTRAL & GREAT KAROO - BED & BREAKFASTS/GUEST HOUSES

-Some of the beautiful scenery one can expect to see when visiting Beaufort Manor in Beaufort West.
+Among some of the beautiful scenery one can expect to see when visiting Beaufort Manor in Beaufort West.
 Beaufort Manor offers tasteful Karoo dinners, by candle light, either in our dining room or under the brilliant stars during summer months.
 Choose a bottle of wine to accompany your five course meal, served by our friendly staff.
-Guests can expect dishes such as our famous Leg of Lamb, home made chicken pie, bobotie, mouth-watering gammon and organic vegetables straight from our Garden.
+Guests can expect dishes such as our famous leg of lamb, home made chicken pie, bobotie, mouth-watering gammon and organic vegetables straight from our garden.
 Please book to avoid disappointment.
 Guests are invited to relax in our cosy bar, which boasts a wide variety of whiskeys and brandies, to mention but a few.
 We even stock 'witblits' for the adventurous and daring.
 A selection of cigars is also available.

 Set in the vast expanse of the South African Great Karoo, this beautiful homestead/lodge dates back to 1850.
 Built slowly and soundly to the exacting standards and architectural style of the time, the building remains unchanged with characteristic high ceilings, original wooden floors and wide verandahs which offer guests a sweeping panoramic view of the Karoo landscape.
 The self same atmosphere can still be felt throughout the old building even though modern comforts like ceiling fans, wall heaters, air-conditioners and en-suite bathrooms have been added to ensure our guests a comfortable stay.
 All accommodation leads out onto wide verandahs.
 Comfortable en-suite bedrooms have tea & coffee making facilities, toiletries and hairdryers.
 Enjoy pre-dinner drinks around the honesty bar in the lounge, which has a cosy fireplace for the chilly winter nights.

-CENTRAL & GREAT KAROO - GAME LODGES / BUSH CAMPS
+CENTRAL & GREAT KAROO - SAFARI & GAME LODGES / BUSH CAMPS

-Olive Grove Guest Farm, Country House, B&B, Self-catering, DBB BEAUFORT WEST
+Olive Grove Guest Farm Olive Grove Guest Farm, Country House, B&B, Self-catering, BEAUFORT WEST

 Olive Grove Guest Farm is owned and hosted by Ian and Sonia Taylor.
 In the AA Accommodation Awards 2007, Ian and Sonia won the prize for the Host and Hostess that go the extra mile for their guests, throughout the Western Cape, this ensures a high standard of service and hospitality at this establishment.
 The unique combination of Olive, Sheep and Game farming makes this a Karoo experience that cannot be missed.
 Accommodation choice is between 7 stylish chalets and 5 luxury suites, self-catering or country cuisine from our Karoo Kitchen.
 This Karoo farm is 7000ha in extent and our guests are welcome to roam freely by walking, driving or mountain biking the various roads and paths.
 The discerning traveller will apprectiate the peace, hospitality, safety, charisma, beauty and good value.